'Been a long journey', Kohli says in a message to fans after 100th Test

 Ravindra Jadeja starred with bat and ball as India took a 1-0 lead in the two-match Test series after defeating Sri Lanka by an innings and 222 runs at the IS Bindra PCA Stadium.
 After being bundled out for 174 in the first innings, Sri Lanka were made to follow-on and were all out for 178 in 60 overs to complete a meek surrender by the visitors in just three days.

-Jadeja, after making 175 not out with the bat that helped India declare for 574/8, took 5/41 in the first innings and 4/46 in the second innings.
+Jadeja, after making 175 not out with the bat that helped India declare their innings at 574/8, took 5/41 in the first innings and 4/46 in the second innings.
 He and Ravichandran Ashwin, who took 2/49 and 4/47 apart from making 61 with the bat, made merry on a day where 16 Sri Lanka wickets fell.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor